 - Requires 4 D-cell and 4 AA-cell batteries (Not Included).

 Once you get used to setting up the Bear Shock, it will become second nature.
 The fence is large enough to accommodate coolers and cooking products for groups up to 8.
-Simply surround your pile of food-stuffs and surround it with the fence and plug it in.
+Simply surround your pile of food and surround it with the fence and turn it on.

 Education and Information